-In a future doctor’s life, there are few decision as important and nerve-wracking as deciding on a specialty.
-Everything from your life during medical school, to your life in residency, to your life beyond residency are all dramatically influenced by this singular decision.
+In a future doctor’s life, there are few decisions as important and nerve-racking as deciding on a specialty.
+Everything from your life during medical school to your life in residency to your life beyond residency are all dramatically influenced by this singular decision.
 How much money will you make?
 How much time will you have for your family?
 Will you be burned out and miserable or love what you’re doing?
-This is how you should go about choosing a medical specialty.

 The Data on Medical Specialty Selection

-Data from a 2018 survey conducted by the AAMC on medical student specialty choice revealed that over the course of medical school, most medical students change their preferred specialty.
-Only a quarter (25.7%) of respondents indicated the same specialty between matriculating and graduating.
-And I can identify with that statistic.
-I initially started medical school wanting to go into pediatric gastroenterology and ultimately switched to plastic surgery.
-I go over that journey and the process that led to my decision in a video on my vlog channel.
+Data from a survey conducted by the AAMC on medical student specialty choice reveals that over the course of medical school, most medical students change their preferred specialty.
+Only a quarter (25-27%) of respondents indicated the same specialty between matriculating and graduating.

-Interestingly, specialties that had the highest rate of congruence, meaning they did not change their specialty, included orthopedic surgery at 50.2%, pediatrics at 42.9%, and neurosurgery at 35.5%.
+Interestingly, specialties that had the highest rate of congruence, meaning they did not change their specialty, included orthopedic surgery at 45.7%, pediatrics, and neurosurgery.
 I’m not quite sure what to make of those numbers.
 What do you guys think?
-Let me know down in the comments.
+Let me know in the comments below.

 What Factors are Important to Decide on a Specialty?

-We now know that the specialty you decide on has tremendous immediate and long term ramifications on your life.
-We also know that most medical students end up changing their mind over their 4 years in medical school.
-So where do we go from here and how can we create a system to decide on the best suited specialty for ourselves?
+The specialty you decide on has tremendous immediate and long-term ramifications on your life.
+We also know that most medical students end up changing their mind over their four years in medical school.
+So where do we go from here, and how can we create a system to decide on the best suited specialty for ourselves?